-Treating your depression will become part of your MS plan.
+Treating the depression will become part of your MS plan.
 Your doctor will watch for changes in your mood and help you come up with a treatment strategy that works for you.

-That said, help for depression for someone with MS looks a lot like treatment for anyone else who has depression.
+That said, your treatment plan will look a lot like one for anyone else with depression.
 Your doctor may recommend talk therapy (also known as psychotherapy) or antidepressant medication.
-If your doctor prescribes antidepressants, you may have to try different doses, medications, or combinations to figure out what works best for you.
+If the doctor prescribes these drugs, you may have to try different doses, medications, or combinations to figure out what works best for you.

 Steps You Can Take to Feel Better

-If you’re diagnosed with depression, it’s very important to follow your treatment plan.
-But there’s a lot more you can do to manage your mood -- and these steps can help anyone with MS feel better, even if they haven’t been diagnosed with depression.
+If you’re diagnosed with depression, it’s important to follow your treatment plan.
+But there’s a lot more you can do to manage your mood.
+These steps are good for anyone with MS, even if you aren’t depressed.